dstore-dbap/LumberMill/docs/source/introduction.rst

 -  an input module receives an event.
--  the event data will be wrapped in a default event dictionary of the following structure: { "data": payload, "gambolputty": { "event\_id": unique event id, "event\_type": "Unknown", "received\_from": ip address of sender, "source\_module": caller\_class\_name, } }
+-  the event data will be wrapped in a default event dictionary of the following structure: { "data": payload, "lumbermill": { "event\_id": unique event id, "event\_type": "Unknown", "received\_from": ip address of sender, "source\_module": caller\_class\_name, } }
 -  the input module sends the new event to its receivers.
 Either by